 SpaceX’s Bold Orbital Refueling Test: A Leap Toward Interplanetary Ambitions

 It seems like the folks at SpaceX have never heard of taking baby steps.
 Instead, they’ve opted for the metaphorical leap from one rooftop to another with their ambitious plan for an orbital refueling test.
 Think of it as your neighborhood bar offering an airborne refueling service for those particularly rowdy nights.
-This audacious risk isn't a achievement for SpaceX, but a important chapter in NASA’s mission to plant a permanent presence on the Moon and past
+This audacious risk is not just a milestone for SpaceX, but a necessary chapter in NASA’s mission to plant a permanent presence on the Moon and past

 US-SPACE-WEATHER-SCIENCE.